akshay20n/Project1/README.md

 ## Description

-Project1 is a fun and interactive webpage that generates random programming jokes.
-It's perfect for developers looking to take a quick break and have a laugh.
+Project1 is a fun and interactive webpage that generates random Dad jokes.
+It's perfect for everyone looking to take a quick break and have a laugh.
 The jokes are fetched from a public API and displayed on the webpage.

 ## Features